-Mrs. Aguilar is thrilled to be starting her 12th year at St. Mary of Carmel!
+Mrs. Aguilar is thrilled to be starting her 13th year at St. Mary of Carmel!
 Since joining the community in 2009, she has served as a 5th grade teacher, Kindergarten teacher and Principal.
 Originally from Silver Spring Maryland, Mrs. Aguilar got her degree in Early Childhood Education from Xavier University before participating in the Alliance for Catholic Education at the University of Notre Dame.
 Mrs. Aguilar returned to the University of Notre Dame for her Master’s in Educational Leadership in 2016.

 Mrs. Ramirez received her Bachelor of Arts in English, Language Arts, and Reading with a Minor in Elementary Education from Saint Edward’s University in Austin, Tx.
-While in Austin, Mrs. Ramirez spent her time in AISD elementary schools and completed her student teaching with 1st grade in the Diocese of Austin.
+While in Austin, Mrs. Ramirez spent time in AISD elementary schools and completed her student teaching in the Diocese of Austin.
+She moved back to Dallas and began her career in Irving ISD schools before reconnecting to her SMC roots in 2016.
 She is a SMC alumna and a humbled testament to a Catholic education.
-She values the growth and well-being of her students by fostering a love of learning.
-While in her classroom, expect to feel her passion for teaching and ever-growing faith as a follower of Jesus.
+She values the growth and well-being of her students by fostering a love for learning and nourishing an ever-growing faith, as followers of Christ.